-The Americans with Disabilities Act (ADA) defines disability as a "person who has a physical or mental impairment that substantially limits one or more major life activities" (What is the amount of daylight in a space, which many people have a positive response to.
-However, in Americans with Disabilities Act (ADA)?
+The Americans with Disabilities Act (ADA) defines disability as a "person who has a physical or mental impairment that substantially limits one or more major life activities" (What is the Americans with Disabilities Act (ADA)?
 2017).
-Poor mental health effects one's functionality in a psychological sense, each individual reacts to differing environments in different ways; relationships, productive activities including work, school, and caregiving, and the ability to adapt to and cope with adversity.
+Poor mental health effects one's functionality in relationships, productive activities including work, school, and caregiving, and the ability to adapt to and cope with adversity.
 For those reasons, mental illness can be classified as both an invisible disability and psychiatric disaability-those that are not immediately apparent.
-Further, mental illness is defined as a subcategory under the broader ADA term, mental impairment, although there are no documented ADA design standards specific to alleviate salutogenic design (n): sal·u·to·gen·ic de·sign
+Further, mental illness is defined as a subcategory under the broader ADA term, mental impairment, although there are no documented ADA design standards specific to alleviate such mental conditions.